Generic Name: apremilast (a PRE mi last)

 What other drugs will affect apremilast?

-Other drugs may interact with apremilast, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect apremilast, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.